 The Company is involved in a range of innovative projects and programmes which are designed to progressively transform the energy system.
-A number of these projects and programmes are referred to in the Strategic Report in pages 2 to 17.
+A number of these projects and programmes are referred to in the Strategic Report.

 Directors' Report (continued)

 9 Employment of disabled people